fnproject/tutorials/Introduction/README.md

-> __NOTE__ In this tutorial we'll work in a purely local development mode but when deploying functions to a remote Fn server a Docker Hub (or other Docker registry) account is required.
+> __NOTE__ In this tutorial we'll work in a purely local development mode.
+However, when deploying functions to a remote Fn server, a Docker Hub (or other Docker registry) account is required.

-That's it--although you may want to have your favourite IDE installed to help you with function development but isn't necessary for this tutorial.
+That's it.
+You can use your favorite IDE for function development.
+However, for this tutorial, an IDE isn't necessary.

 ### Downloading and Installing Fn